Terminal Troubleshooting

 iptables -A INPUT -m conntrack --ctstate ESTABLISHED,RELATED -j ACCEPT

-If none of the above solves the issue, please verify your device and PC internet connection stability.
+If none of the tips above solves the issue, check your device and Internet connection stability.

 Last updated